Alibaba’s second Indonesia data centre now open for business

 The company asserts there is significant demand in the area, with the new facility set to double its local capacity with high availability and bolstered disaster recovery capabilities to enable customers to deploy mission-critical workloads across a range of availability zones and switch between them in a matter of seconds.

-Alibaba Cloud Singapore and Indonesia general manager Leon Chen says the two data centres are equipped with a sweeping portfolio of products and services, including elastic computing, networking, storage, security, database services, middleware, and solutions that tackle vertical industry challenges.
+Alibaba Cloud Singapore and Indonesia general manager Leon Chen says the two data centers are equipped with a sweeping portfolio of products and services, including elastic computing, networking, storage, security, database services, middleware, and solutions that tackle vertical industry challenges.

 The company has already made moves to launch machine learning for AI, and is about to provide elastic search to offer real-time search, visualisation, and data analysis abilities – a move it says is in line with significant demand from Indonesian enterprises for big data and analytics solutions.